 TISMIR was established to complement the widely cited ISMIR conference proceedings and provide a vehicle for the dissemination of the highest quality and most substantial scientific research in MIR.
 TISMIR retains the Open Access model of the ISMIR Conference proceedings, providing rapid access, free of charge, to all journal content.
 In order to encourage reproducibility of the published research papers, we provide facilities for archiving the software and data used in the research.
 To avoid excessive cost to the authors or their institutions, TISMIR is published in electronic-only format.

-Please note in your cover letter that your paper is intended to be part of this Special Issue on Anniversary Papers
+Please note in your cover letter that your paper is intended to be part of this Special Issue on AI and Musical Creativity.

 Submissions should adhere to formatting guidelines of the TISMIR journal: https://transactions.ismir.net/about/submissions/

-Specifically, articles must not be longer than 8,000 words in length, not including referencing, citation and notes.
+Specifically, articles must not be longer than 8,000 words in length, including referencing, citation and notes.

-Please also note that if the paper extends or combines the authors' previously published research (e.g. an anniversary paper at ISMIR 2019), it is expected that there is a significant novel contribution in the submission (as a rule of thumb, we would expect at least 50% of the underlying work - the ideas, concepts, methods, results, analysis and discussion - to be new).
+Please also note that if the paper extends or combines the authors' previously published research, it is expected that there is a significant novel contribution in the submission (as a rule of thumb, we would expect at least 50% of the underlying work - the ideas, concepts, methods, results, analysis and discussion - to be new).

 Please note that as soon as a paper has been accepted and successfully passed the production stage, it will already be published online, even if the decision process for other special issue papers is not finished yet.

 ISMIR is the world’s leading research forum on processing, searching, organizing and accessing music-related data.
 It is also proud to support the journal Transactions of the International Society for Music Information Retrieval.
-For the 20th anniversary of the inaugural conference, ISMIR invite you to the beautiful city of Delft, The Netherlands, where the conference will take place from November 4-8, 2019.
+The 21st edition of the ISMIR conference, initially planned to take place in Montréal, Canda, will finally take place in a virtual format from October 11-15, 2020.